bluecatlabs/anycast-config-utility/README.md

 #### Staging and applying configuration files

 1. If required, set Anycast loopback interfaces.
 The set_loopbacks command will override all configured loopback IP addresses.
 A maximum of 255 loopback IPv4 addresses are allowed.
 Loopback IPs must be specified in a /32 CIDR notation.
+IPv6 is not supported.
  - To set loopbacks:
     `anycast_config.py set_loopbacks x.x.x.x/32 y.y.y.y/32 z.z.z.z/32`
  - To show the configured loopbacks: